Grace0/CS32/project2/project2/README.md

 #  Design
 I implemented a circular doubly-linked list with a dummy node.
 Each list node has a value, a pointer to the next node, and a pointer to the previous node in the list.
+This way, there are fewer edge cases to deal with, since a circular doubly-linked lists has no null pointers.
 An empty list looks like this:

 A typical list looks like this (this list has three nodes):

 # Pseudocode
-Sequence();

-bool empty() const;

-int size() const;

 int insert(int pos, const ItemType& value);

 int insert(const ItemType& value);

 bool erase(int pos);

 int remove(const ItemType& value);
-bool get(int pos, ItemType& value) const;
-bool set(int pos, const ItemType& value);
-int find(const ItemType& value) const;

 void swap(Sequence& other);

+int subsequence(const Sequence& seq1, const Sequence& seq2)

+void interleave(const Sequence& seq1, const Sequence& seq2, Sequence& result)

 # Test Cases
 ## For Sequence class function implementations: